 They don't call this the King of the Cascades for nothing.

 Day had turned to night and then to day again at the passing of the midnight hour.
 Emerging in hot waves from one half-baked dream or another, drenched in perspiration, my travel alarm clock played its annoying little chime.
 More than ever, I did not want to get out of bed.
-Thinking about all the times I had feigned illness with my mother on a school day or especially a Sunday morning, moaning and groaning away, only to miraculously recover and be out riding my bike with friends by about noon, this was no kid's stuff.
+Thinking about all the times I had feigned illness with my mother on a school day or especially a Sunday morning, moaning and groaning away, only to miraculously recover and be out riding my bike with friends by about noon, this was no kid's stuff this time.

-Since there was really nothing left for me to do than don my carefully prepared Jansport summit pack and strike out up the hill, I got out on the glacier and climbed like hell with all my might, as if for my very life!
+Since there was really nothing left for me to do than don my well prepared Jansport summit pack and strike out up the hill, I got out on the glacier and climbed like hell with all my might, as if for my very life!
 It's always good to keep in mind that just as one can drown in only ten inches of water in a bathtub, a fall of only 10 feet or 100 feet can be just as lethal as one of 1,000 feet.
 It's all the same past a certain point.
-I am no Whitaker or Wickwire, no Ershler or Nielson or Dunn, no Visteurs here ... couldn't even carry their crampons.
+I am no Whittaker or Wickwire, no Ershler or Nielson or Dunn, no Visteurs here ... couldn't even carry their crampons.

 Catching up with a group of heavy-breathing climbers nevertheless, who were obviously ascending from Camp Muir, they pulled aside the trail to let me buzz past while one of them vomited.
 Feeling my oats that morning, there is nothing quite like the sight or smell of a glacier way early in the morning, the crevasses or the sound and cadence of your crampons against snow or ice as you blast up a glacier one or two-thousand feet at a time without stopping.
 It's all about balance; forget about the strength or endurance part.
 Then there is the thrill of death at your doorstep, should you make a single misstep anywhere along the way.
 Total commitment.